Ptujec/LaunchBar/Zotero-Actions/README.md

 You can improve search results if you rename your pdfs with meaningful information.
 A great help for that is [ZotFile - Advanced PDF management for Zotero](http://zotfile.com/).

+Another great plugin is [Zutilo](https://github.com/wshanks/Zutilo#readme), which lets you e.g. copy select item links with a custom shortcut.

 ## Download